sublime-text-rails/Rails/README.md

 ## What This Package Does
 The contents of this repo can be used to kill the default Ruby and Rails autocomplete code snippets that ship with Sublime Text, this makes way for a fresh set of completions to be used directly off GitHub, allowing open-source maintainers to keep the code up to date.

-- Kill the outdated default Rails snippets.
+- Kills the outdated default Rails snippets.
-- Add new up-to-date Rails completions.
+- Adds new up-to-date Rails code completions.
+- Adds new Ruby code completions.
-- Add new ERB code completions.
+- Adds new ERB code completions.

 Unlike the Rails auto-completion used in VS Code, you can't insert ERB into a model or controller file, and better still the Rails completions in this repo are controller or model specific where required, making Visual Studio Code IntelliSense look inferior.

-## Installation
+## Usage
-- Add `Package Control` to Sublime Text.
-- Install `PackageResourceViewer`.
-- Hit `Command` - `Shift` - `P` Search: `PackageResourceViewer:Extract Package`.
-- From the list pick `Rails` and then click `Start Extraction`.
+- Clone this repo to your desktop.
-- Next, click `Sublime Preferences` and choose `Browse Packages`.
+- Click `Sublime Preferences` and choose `Browse Packages`.
-- Within the `Packages` folder, locate `Rails` and replace the `Snippets` folder with the one from this repo.
+- Drag and drop the freshly cloned reop into the `Packages` folder.

+- Repeat the above process with the `Ruby` repo found here.
 - Restart Sublime Text.

+Because this `Rails` repo and its `Ruby` equilvelent were cloned directly from GitHub and placed in the `Packages` folder you can update using these using typical git version control, creating your own branch, and merging changes from the master back into your custom verion, or simply keep up to date from the master.

 ## LSP Conflict
 If you are using the Sublime LSP with Solargraph, you may find your new completions are buried under the less helpful code suggestions provided by the Language Server, and in some cases, your auto completions do not trigger.